soxoj/marple/README.md

-  -d, --debug           Display all the results from sources and debug messages -l, --list            Display only list of all the URLs --proxy PROXY         Proxy string (e.g. https://user:pass@1.2.3.4:8080)
+  -d, --debug           Display all the results from sources and debug messages -l, --list            Display only list of all the URLs --proxy PROXY         Proxy string (e.g. https://user:pass@1.2.3.4:8080) --csv CSV             Save results to the CSV file
 ```

 ## Supported sources